timongty/tezcrowd/readme.md

 3. Scenario: User is connected and inputs invalid pledge amount
     - Flash message requesting a valid amount.
 4. Scenario: User is connected and inputs valid pledge amount
     - Flash message showing transaction is being processed by the blockchain.
 This could take up to 20 seconds.
-Upon confirmation of a successful transaction, the in-process flash message will be replaced with a successful flash message.
+Upon confirmation of a successful transaction, the "in-process" flash message will be replaced with a "successful" flash message.

 **<h4>Future Considerations</h4>**